Paul DeJong Player Props: Cardinals vs. Cubs

-After batting .282 with two doubles, a home run, a walk and five RBI in his past 10 games, Paul DeJong and the St. Louis Cardinals face the Chicago Cubs (who will start Justin Steele) at 2:20 PM ET on Friday.
+On Saturday, Paul DeJong (hitting .308 in his past 10 games) and the St. Louis Cardinals face the Chicago Cubs, whose starting pitcher will be Michael Fulmer.
+First pitch is at 2:20 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Cubs.
+He had a one-hit showing in his last game (1-for-4) against the Cubs.

 Paul DeJong Game Info & Props vs. the Cubs